 Services and Support for Post-COVID-19 Care

-- Follow-up video visits or telephone consults to track your progress
+- Follow-up visits to track your progress

 - Referrals to medical specialists who can comprehensively diagnose and treat your condition(s), including pulmonologists, cardiologists, neurologists, immunologists and mental health professionals